Forwarding, Caching and Congestion Control in Named Data Networks: Stable Caching VIP Algorithm

 The caching decisions are based on the VIP flow in the virtual plane.
 Suppose that at time slot $t$, node $n$ receives the Data Packet containing the first chunk of data object $k_{new}$ which is not currently cached at node $n$.
 If there is sufficient unused space in the cache of node $n$ to accommodate the Data Packets of all chunks of object $k_{new}$, then node $n$ proceeds to cache the Data Packet containing the first chunk of data object $k_{new}$ as well as the Data Packets containing all subsequent chunks for data object $k_{new}$ (which, by the forwarding algorithm in Section~\ref{sec:forwarding_actual}, all take the same reverse path through node $n$).
 That is, the entire data object $k$ is cached at node $n$.
 Otherwise, the node compares the {\em cache scores} for $k_{new}$ and the currently cached objects, as follows.
 For a given window size $T$, let the cache score for object $k$ at node $n$ at time $t$ be

 i.e., the average number of VIPs for object $k$ {\em received} by node $n$ over a sliding window of size $T$ prior to time slot $t$.
 Let ${\cal K}_{n,old}$ be the set of objects that are currently cached at node $n$.
-Under the assumption that objects are of equal size, if some object $k'\in {\cal K}_{n,old}$ in the cache has a lower score than object $k_{new}$, then object $k'$ (consisting of all chunks) is evicted and replaced with object $k_{new}$.
+Assuming that all data objects are of equal size, let $k_{min} \in {\cal K}_{n,old}$ be a current cached object with the smallest cache score.
+If $k_{new}$ has a lower cache score than $k_{min}$, then object $k_{min}$ (consisting of all chunks) is evicted and replaced with object $k_{new}$.
 Otherwise, the cache is unchanged.
 If objects have different sizes, the optimal set of objects is chosen to maximize the total cache score under the cache space constraint.
 This is a knapsack problem for which low complexity heuristics exist.

 At each time $t$, the VIP count at node $n$ for object $k$ is decreased by $r_n s_n^{k}(t)$ due to the caching at node $n$. {This has the effect of attracting the flow of VIPs for each object $k\in\mathcal K_{n,new}$, where ${\cal K}_{n,new}$ denotes the new set of cached objects, to node $n$.}